Star, a much loved working dog and also a family pet from a sheep farm in the Welsh valleys, was involved in a road traffic accident on the farm.

 Leaving this until after the weekend was not appropriate.
-The owners knew a vet at a midlands practice that often refers to us.
-So after they spoke to their friend, they got in touch with us.
-The family brought Star to Burton on Trent on Friday evening and staff stayed late to fix her.
+The owners knew a vet at a midlands practice that often refers to us in West Midlands Referrals.
+So after they spoke to their friend, they contacted us.
+The family brought Star to Burton-on-Trent on Friday evening, and the staff stayed late to fix her.

-The owners are experienced stock people, well able to cope with her convalescence. and she was soon back at home on restricted activity.
+The owners are experienced stock people who can cope with her recovery, and she was soon back home on restricted activity.

 14th June 2015